awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [SPK](https://www.spk.rocks/) The website of SPK Ecosystem
   - [IDDEF](https://www.iddef.org/) ☪️ The Federation of the Associations that Value Humanity's webpage, CMS, CRM and Donation and all e-commerce pages are designed with Vue.js, Vuex and pure JavaScript 🙏
   - [Configuration File Management](http://www.configapp.com/) - A simple way to manage your configuration files
+  - [Roast](https://roastandbrew.coffee/) an app built to help coffee enthusiasts find their next cup of coffee while learning about Laravel + Vue.js.

 ### Interactive Experiences